 | Elite schools (GEMS, etc.) | AED 100,000 - 150,000+ | Waitlists common |

-Add AED 5,000-15,000/year for uniforms, books, activities, and transport.
-Many employers offer education allowances - negotiate this in your package.
+Add AED 5,000-15,000/year for uniforms, books, transport, and activities.
+Many employers offer an education allowance — negotiate it into your package.

 - Gym membership: AED 200 - 600/month